Northeast Louisiana Summer Film Series

 The Arts Council of Northeast Louisiana is proud to present the first ever Northeast Louisiana Summer Film Series.

-All films will be shown at 7:30 p.m. at the Flying Tiger Brewery every third Wednesday this summer.
+Films will be screened at Flying Tiger Brewery.
 Tickets for non-members are $5.
 Arts Council members will receive free tickets.
 To become a member of the Arts Council, click here.
 Films include:

 May 16 – Heart of a Tiger